silvia-odwyer/DesignFX/README.md

 Images will be generated using the gdl WebAssembly library, which allows for faster conversion of the canvas to an image.

+## Known Bugs
+- Offline loading of fonts.
+Text does not display until the fonts have loaded, however if the user does not have an Internet connection, they will be unable to view the text.
+- Clicking on the Text pane without clicking on text leads to no text options popup.

 ## Build Setup
 ``` bash
 # install dependencies